SoftwareAG/sagdevops-cc-docker-builder/README.md

 * You can monitor, administer and even configure it in Command Central
 * And still manage by an orchestration tool of your choice
-* Adds only a small overhead in terms of image size (~40mb) and a second process within the container
+* The cost is a small overhead in terms of image size (~40mb) and a second process within the container

 ## Running containers

-Let run containers from the images we just built.
+Let's run containers from the images we just built.

-### Providing license file
+### License key

-If you want the containers to run for more than 30 minutes, provide a valid Software AG license file:
+If you want the containers to run for more than 30 minutes, provide a valid Software AG license key:

-* Copy 10.x webMethods Microservices Container or Integration Server license to the current folder and save it as ```licenseKey.xml``` file.
+* Copy 10.x webMethods Microservices Container or Integration Server license key file to the current folder and name it ```licenseKey.xml```.
-* Uncomment volume mappings for the license file in docker-compose.yml:
+* Uncomment volume mappings for the license key file in the [docker-compose.yml](docker-compose.xml):

 ```yaml
     volumes:
       - ./licenseKey.xml:/opt/softwareag/IntegrationServer/instances/default/config/licenseKey.xml
 ```

-If you don't have your license handy, just skip this step.
+If you don't have your license key file handy, just skip this step.

 ### Running unmanaged containers

-Start unmanaged container by simply running this command:
+Start unmanaged container by running this command:

 ```bash
 docker-compose up -d unmanaged